 One of the main policy reforms suggested to address this problem is body cameras—the idea being that video evidence will reduce the number of killings by monitoring police behavior.
 Of course, not all police departments implement these cameras and their impact may be quite small.
 One small way to address these problems is public visibility and pressure.

 So, how often are body cameras incorporated into incident reporting?
 Not that often, it turns out.
 I looked at all the shootings of unarmed civilians in The Washington Post’s dataset, flagging the ones where news reports indicated a body camera was in use.
 The measure isn’t perfect, but it lends some important context.

 Body cameras were only logged in 37 of 219 cases—about 17% of the time—and a log doesn’t necessarily mean the camera present was even recording.
 Sociologists know that organizations are often slow to implement new policies, and they don’t often just bend to public pressure.
-But there also hasn’t been a change in the reporting of body cameras, and this highlights another potential stumbling block as we track efforts for police reform.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+But there also hasn’t been a change in the reporting of body cameras, and this highlights another potential stumbling block as we track efforts for police reform.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.